 Later, I doubled the spans yet again, to 1.2 meters (4 feet) using 5mm Tasmanian Oak dowels.
 By now I felt the kites were quite impressive in size!
 The designs in these various sizes were (and still are) available free from this website.

 Finally, the time seemed right to come out with ... you guessed it ...
 2-Dowel kites with the spans doubled yet again to 2.4 meters (8 feet).
 This is closer to most people's idea of a 'big' single-liner for personal recreation.
-The plans and instructions for these are a bonus for those who are nice enough to purchase the Making Dowel Kites e-book from us.

 For the rest of this page, I have decided to seek out and share some details on 3 exceptional kites in particular.
 Each of these is truly large in its own way...